alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Connections to the Environment
 -------------------------------------

-A remote desktop connection, allowing access to graphical interface applications should be provided to allow researchers to connect to the remote secure analysis Environment.
+A remote desktop connection allowing access to graphical interface applications should be provided to allow researchers to connect to the remote secure analysis Environment.
 At all but the lowest tiers, this requires two-factor authentication, and, at some tiers, the copy paste function is disabled.

-At every tier, long and strong passphrases (e.g. at least four randomly chosen dictionary words) should be enforced, and users are trained in the use of keychain managers on their access devices, locked with two-factor authentication, so that the inconvenience of repeatedly typing a long passphrase is mitigated, reducing the risk of users choosing insecure passwords.
+At every tier, long and strong passphrases (for example, at least four randomly chosen dictionary words) should be enforced, and users are trained in the use of keychain managers on their access devices, locked with two-factor authentication, so that the inconvenience of repeatedly typing a long passphrase is mitigated, reducing the risk of users choosing insecure passwords.

-At some tiers, we may provide **secure shell**, command line-based, connections in addition to the remote desktop.
+At some tiers, we may provide **secure shell** connections using the command line, in addition to the remote desktop.

-Such text-based access is sufficient for some professional data scientists, with the provenance information provided by command-driven data analysis a primary driver for this preference.
-(Processes can easily be reproduced based on the commands typed.)
+The text-based access this grants is sufficient for some professional data scientists.
+The primary driver for this preference is that processes can easily be reproduced based on the commands typed.
 If not needed, providing a remote desktop interface adds complexity and therefore risk.

-At some tiers, specific commands commonly used for data copy-out, can therefore be blocked for users.
+At some tiers, specific commands commonly used for copying out data can therefore be blocked for users.

-In neither case is copy-out to the user device used to access the Environment absolutely prevented (with remote desktop software, malicious users can script automated screen-grabs).
+In neither case is the user absolutely prevented from copying out to the device used to access the Environment (with remote desktop software, malicious users can script automated screen-grabs).
 However, this can be made difficult in order to deter casual workaround risk, and, at the highest tiers, prevented by only permitting access to the Environment from user devices permanently located within a secure physical Environment.

 We therefore believe it will be possible to make secure shell access just as secure as remote desktop access, but this remains a work in progress.